open-politics/SSARE/README.md

 The project's trajectory includes plans for enhanced service orchestration (with Kubernetes) and expanded scraper support, all aimed at bolstering the engine's functionality and reach.

 ### Participation: Script Contributions
 We welcome contributions from passionate activists, enthusiastic data scientists, and dedicated developers.
 Your expertise can greatly enhance our repository, expanding the breadth of our political news coverage.
-Join us in shaping the future of SSARE and making a meaningful impact on the world of news analysis and recommendation systems.
-Together, let's create a platform that empowers individuals to stay informed and engaged.

 ## Practical Instructions
-Here's a concise guide to utilizing SSARE:
+Here's a concise guide to starting up SSARE:

 - Deploy and construct the environment using:
   ```bash